Cooperate-Project/EnterpriseArchitectBridge/README.md

 You can install the plugin via our nightly update site:
 * https://mammutbaum36.fzi.de/p2/cooperate-dev/

 For examples on how to use the bridge, please refer to the tests.
+Some hints for the setup of Enterprise Architect and the database can be found in the [Wiki](https://github.com/Cooperate-Project/EnterpriseArchitectBridge/wiki)

 ## Development Instructions
 * Use the [installation file](https://github.com/Cooperate-Project/EnterpriseArchitectBridge/blob/master/DevelopmentEnvironment.p2f) to setup your development environment